epiforecasts/WuhanSeedingVsTransmission/vignettes/output.md

 **Percentage of outbreak simulations accepted**

-Overall, the highest acceptance rate was for scenarios with a large event size (200), short duration (7 days), an upper bound on the R0 of 3 and a SARS-like mean serial interval (8.4 days) (Figure 1).
-Scenarios with a longer event duration (14 days), a higher R0 bound (4), and a longer mean serial interval (12 days) also had a high acceptance rate compared to other scenarios.
-In scenarios with a SARS-like mean serial interval (8.4 days), and a longer serial interval (12 days), the acceptance rate decreased as the event size decreased and the event duration increased.
+Overall, the highest acceptance rate was for scenarios with a large event size (200), short duration (7 days), and R0 between 3 and 4 and a 12 day serial interval.
+(Figure 1).
+Scenarios with a SARS-like mean serial interval (8.4 days), an R0 bounded between 2 and 3, a short duration, and a relatively large event size (100) also had a high acceptance rate compared to other scenarios.
+Across all scenarios a higher acceptance rate was correlated with a larger event size, a shorter event duration, and a larger mean serial interval.
+This is likely to be related to the influence these parameters have on the degree of volatility in outbreak simulations.
+Based on this trends in Figure 1 should not be used to determine which scenario was more likely overall but instead should be used to compare scenarios based on prior knowledge.
+For example if the event size, serial interval and event duration is assumed the percentage of acceptance may be used to infer the most likely R0 scenario.

 There were very few scenarios in which an upper bound on the reproduction of 1 resulted in scenarios that were accepted after conditioning on observed data, regardless of the mean serial interval, event size, or event duration.
-There were few scenarios that were accepted after conditioning on data for scenarios with an upper bound of 2 on the R0 with this scenario being most likely if the transmission event was large (200), 14 days in duration, and had a SARS-like serial interval (8.4 days).
+There were also very few scenarios that were accepted after conditioning on data for scenarios with an upper bound of 2 on the R0 with this scenario being most likely if the transmission event was large (200+), a longer duration, and a long mean serial interval (12 days).
 For a short serial interval (4 days) the percentage of accepted samples was low for all scenarios with the highest accepted proportion for scenarios with an upper bound on the R0 of 2.
 Across all R0 bounds this scenario was most likely if the transmission event was of a medium size (40 - 80 cases) and a short duration (7-14 days).

 ![Heatmaps of the percentage of samples accepted by scenario.
 The figure is stratified by the upper bound on the R0 (columns) and the mean of the